Adelaide Convention Centre: History

 An expansion was announced in 2011.
 Making the announcement, the Premier of South Australia at the time, Mike Rann, said that work would begin that year on the first stage of the $350 million expansion abutting the Morphett Street Bridge and be completed in 2014.
 Stage 1 would include a 4300 m2 multi-purpose concert space, meeting spaces and a 1000-seat ballroom over the railway tracks.
 Rann said Stage 2, scheduled to be completed by mid 2017, would feature a distinctive high-tech glass "arrow" structure capable of seating 3,500 people.
-Woods Bagot and Larry Oltmanns of Vx3 Architects.Strategists.Urban Designers were appointed as the design team for the $350 million expansion in February 2011.
+Woods Bagot and Larry Oltmanns of Vx3 were appointed as the design team for the $350 million expansion in February 2011.